 The Effects of Urban Landscapes on Tree Pests and Cultural Strategies to Manage Them with Dr. Adam Dale

-• Impact of Urban Landscapes on Trees: Urban environments, characterized by impervious surfaces like roads and buildings, can significantly affect tree health.
-These surfaces increase air temperature, reduce soil moisture, and increase soil compaction, leading to stress on trees.
+• Impact of Urban Landscapes on Trees: Urban environments with impervious surfaces like roads and buildings can stress trees by increasing air temperature, reducing soil moisture, and increasing soil compaction.

 • Scale Insects and Tree Condition: The presence of scale insects, such as gloomy scales, is exacerbated by urban conditions, leading to increased pest damage and poorer tree conditions.
-Red maple trees, in particular, are susceptible to these pests.
+Red maple trees are particularly susceptible to these pests.

 • Impervious Surface Thresholds: Research has identified thresholds of impervious surface cover around trees that correlate with tree condition.
 Trees with less than 33% impervious surface cover are likely to be in good or excellent condition, while those with 33-66% impervious surface cover are likely to be in fair condition.
 Trees with over 66% impervious surface cover are likely to be in poor condition.

-• Pace to Plant Technique: A practical method for estimating impervious surface cover on the ground is the Pace to Plant technique.
-This involves walking a 25-meter radius around a tree and counting the number of steps that land on impervious surfaces.
-This method allows for easy estimation of impervious surface cover without the need for specialized software or training.
+• Pace to Plant Technique: The Pace to Plant technique allows for easy estimation of impervious surface cover by walking a 25-meter radius around a tree and counting the number of steps that land on impervious surfaces.

-• Integrated Pest Management (IPM): The approach of selecting the right plant in the right place, informed by impervious surface thresholds, is a key component of IPM.
+• Integrated Pest Management (IPM): Selecting the right plant in the right place, informed by impervious surface thresholds, is a key component of IPM.
 This strategy aims to reduce pest damage, economic loss, and the need for pesticide applications, leading to more sustainable urban landscapes.

 • Future Research and Recommendations: The research is ongoing, with efforts to develop similar threshold recommendations for other tree species.
-Additionally, guidelines and resources are available for managing scale insects and other pests in urban landscapes, including the use of systemic insecticides and pollinator protection measures.
+Guidelines and resources are available for managing scale insects and other pests in urban landscapes, including the use of systemic insecticides and pollinator protection measures.

 Leave a Reply